dentarg/auth0-blog/_posts/2018-01-19-whats-new-in-bootstrap4.markdown

 Check out other [Angular 5 updates here](https://github.com/angular/angular/blob/master/CHANGELOG.md).

-## Upgrading to Boostrap 4
+## Upgrading to Bootstrap 4

 The Bootstrap team has a comprehensive guide for [migrating to Bootstrap v4](https://getbootstrap.com/docs/4.0/migration).
-However, there is a very [nifty tool](http://upgrade-bootstrap.bootply.com) from the community that allows you to drop in a piece of code and convert it to the Boostrap v4 equivalent.
+However, there is a very [nifty tool](http://upgrade-bootstrap.bootply.com) from the community that allows you to drop in a piece of code and convert it to the Bootstrap v4 equivalent.

 ![Bootstrap v3](https://cdn.auth0.com/blog/bootstrap4/pieceofcode.png)
 _Bootstrap v3_